T20X/notes/C++.md

  void - type with an empty set of values.
 It is an incomplete type that cannot be completed (consequently, objects of type void are disallowed).
 There are no arrays of void, nor references to void.
 However, pointers to void and functions returning type void (procedures in other languages) are permitted
  ----------------
  One pointer is said to alias another pointer when both refer to the same location or object.
- Strict aliasing is an assumption, made by the C (or C++) compiler, that dereferencing pointers to objects of different types will never refer to the same memory location (i.e. alias eachother.)
+ Strict aliasing is an assumption, made by the C (or C++) compiler, that dereferencing pointers to objects of different types will never refer to the same memory location (i.e. alias eachother.).
+It only applies to scalar types though and not to classes.

  ------------------------